LucaBoschetto/countdown.sh/README.md

 #### 🚧 Planned improvements

-- Add the spread and frequency options to pass to lolcat.
 - Add a config file to change defaults for:
   - scroll vs. clear
   - center vs. left